agdelafilia/wet_lab/README.md

 # wet_lab
-A repository for wet lab protocols.
+A repository for wet lab DNA and RNA protocols.

 ## Info